 Here are a few of my favorite email marketing services:

-Mailchimp: This is the current service that I use on Urban Tastebud and it’s a great service.
+This is the first service that I used on Urban Tastebud and it’s a great service.
 It doesn’t have as many features as Aweber and it’s a little more pricey, but it’s really easy to set up and use.
-I may one day switch, but as of right now, I’m pretty happy.
 The one thing that separates Mailchimp from other services is the fact that your account is free up to 2,000 subscribers which is awesome.

 These are the 2 email marketing services that I’ve personally used and you can’t go wrong either way.
 Mailchimp is great for starting up especially if you’re going the Lean Startup method, while Aweber is better suited for growth.